Challenges in Flavor Production

-- The requirement to mix different solvents (alcohols /polypropylene glycol), and water resulting in turbidity-forming colloids.
+The requirement to mix different solvents (alcohols /polypropylene glycol) and water results in turbidity-forming colloids.
 There is a further risk that haze may occur after packaging.

-- Aroma and color are delicate chemical components.
-Manufacturing techniques must provide the delicate balance in preserving the fragile notes while delivering on clarity.
+Aroma and color are delicate chemical components.
+Manufacturing techniques must provide the delicate balance in preserving the fragile notes while delivering clarity.

-- Flavor production requires a great deal of flexibility to to process both large and small batches.
+- Flavor production requires a great deal of flexibility to process large and small batches.

 Filtration and separation equipment used in flavor production must be selective and have the flexibility to reliably remove the different sources of turbidity.
 However, it is also important that these steps do not negatively influence or reduce quality-enhancing characteristics like aroma and color.